megaluck/documentation/docs/introduction/06-Base-App.rst

 .. note::
 	The id is used during transaction verification, so it is important to add custom data  into customFieldsHash()  function.

-Next boxes are provided by SDK:
+The following boxes are provided by SDK:
-  * RegularBox -- contains ZEN coins
+  * **RegularBox** -- contains ZEN coins
-  * ForgerBox -- contains ZEN coins are used for forging
+  * **ForgerBox** -- contains ZEN coins are used for forging
-  * WithdrawalRequestBox -- contain ZEN coins are used to backward transfer, i.e. move coins back to the mainchain
+  * **WithdrawalRequestBox** -- contain ZEN coins are used to backward transfer, i.e. move coins back to the mainchain
 SDK developer could declare his own Boxes, please refer to SDK extension chapter.

 Transactions